-We accounted for three elements when comparing the customer service quality of motorcycle insurance companies in Nevada: the Complaint Index computed by the National Association of Insurance Commissioners (NAIC), the scores awarded to each insurer on J.D.
-Power's U.S. Auto Insurance Study of companies in the Southwest and A.M.
-Best's Financial Strength Rating (FSR).
+We accounted for two elements when comparing the service quality of motorcycle insurance companies in Nevada: the complaint index computed by the National Association of Insurance Commissioners (NAIC) and AM Best's financial strength rating (FSR).

-NAIC Complaint Index: The National Association of Insurance Commissioners (NAIC) divides the number of complaints an insurer receives relative to its market share to arrive at its Complaint Index.
+NAIC complaint index: The National Association of Insurance Commissioners (NAIC) divides the number of complaints an insurer receives by its market share to arrive at its complaint index.
 The value 1.0 represents the number of complaints an insurer is expected to have, given its size.
-This means that the more a Complaint Index exceeds 1.0, the more complaints relative to its size it has received.
+This means that the more a complaint index exceeds 1.0, the more complaints relative to its size it has received.

-A.M.
-Best: A.M.
-Best gauges the ability of insurance providers to fulfill their financial obligations to their policyholders, especially if a natural disaster or economic recession were to occur.
-Most companies are ranked highly by A.M.
-Best, but this tool could help you distinguish between which providers are more likely to present a financial risk.
+AM Best: AM Best gauges the ability of insurance providers to fulfill their financial obligations to their policyholders, especially if a natural disaster or economic recession were to occur.
+Most companies are ranked highly by AM Best, but this tool could help you distinguish which providers are more likely to present a financial risk.

-We found that the most expensive city in Nevada for motorcycle insurance is Winchester, where coverage costs an average of $909 per year.
-On the other hand, Carson City, where policies are about $522 per year, is the least expensive city in the state.
+We found that the most expensive cities in Nevada for motorcycle insurance are Las Vegas and Winchester, where coverage costs an average of $993 per year.
+On the other hand, Carson City, where policies are about $604 per year, is the least expensive city in the state.

 Nevada motorcycle insurance requirements

-Nevada requires owners and operators of motorcycles on its roadways to carry liability insurance, just like the drivers of conventional automobiles.
-Failing to purchase motorcycle insurance can result in fines of at least $250 for a first offense, but you could be fined for over $1,000 depending on the length of time your insurance lapses.
+Nevada requires owners and operators of motorcycles to carry liability insurance.
+Failing to purchase motorcycle insurance can result in fines of at least $250 for a first offense, but you could be fined over $1,000 depending on how long you go without insurance.

 Legally required minimum

 |Property damage liability||$20,000|